Tebby2008/Wharton-Data-Analysis/README.md

 ## References

-All data used were provided by the Wharton High School Data Science Competition from the NCAA Women's College Basketball.
+All data used were provided by the Wharton High School Data Science Competition from the NCAA Women's Division I Basketball games.
 This model was one of the 25 semifinalists in the 2025 Wharton HS Data Science Competition.